nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 **What this does:**

-- Queries Porch for all package revisions in the specified namespace
+- Queries Porch for all PackageRevisions in the specified namespace
 - Displays a summary table with key information
-- Shows packages from all registered repositories
+- Shows PackageRevisions from all registered repositories

 {{% alert title="Note" color="primary" %}}
 `porchctl rpkg list` is an alias for `porchctl rpkg get` and can be used interchangeably: